This is a complete guide to video podcasting.

 What is a Video Podcast?

-video podcast is simply a traditional audio podcast with a video element.
+A video podcast – sometimes called a vodcast – is simply a traditional audio podcast with a video content element.
 The video element could be as simple or as complex as you like, but it often consists of a single static image or a video recording of the podcast hosts and guests.

 Here’s an example of a Castos original video podcast: